agbanusi/agbanusi/README.md

 ## Hi 👋, I'm John Agbanusi!

-### I'm a full stack and blockchain engineer who loves building applications.
-I am also a budding cybersecurity enthusiast with a love for DevOps and Cloud Native Programming.
+### I'm a software engineer who loves building applications.
+I am also a cybersecurity enthusiast with a love for DevOps and Cloud Native Programming.

 ## Connect With Me